khetansarvesh/CV/README.md

    - [Actor Critic / Advantage Actor Critic(A2C)]() : combining both Value-Learning and Policy-Learning

 2. <ins> Model Based RL Algorithms </ins> : In model free RL algorithms we could solve the RL problem without learning state transition probabilities <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 500 100">
      <text x="150" y="50" font-family="serif" font-size="30" fill="black"> P(sₜ₊₁|sₜ, aₜ) </text></svg>.
-But in these model based RL algorithms we will try to learn these state transition probabilities.
+But in these model based RL algorithms we will try to learn these state transition probabilities which will help us predict correct actions for a given state.
 These state transition probabilities are also called transition dynamics / dynamics / models

    - Dyna Algorithm
    - Guided Policy Search Algorithm